 TikTok is taking the social media world by storm.
 As one of the world’s fastest growing apps, TikTok became the first non-Facebook owned app to reach 3 billion installs globally.

-The short form video format combined with TikTok’s interest-based algorithm makes the platform very small-business friendly.
-If you’re comfortable in front of the camera or have someone on your team who is, all you need is a smartphone and our tips and tricks to get your business seen by thousands.
+The short-form video format combined with TikTok’s interest-based algorithm makes the platform very small-business friendly.
+If you have someone on your team who is comfortable in front of the camera, all you need is a smartphone and our tips and tricks to get your business seen by thousands.

 2. Beef up your email marketing

-Email marketing is still the most effective marketing channel, with a 4400% ROI.
-Taking advantage of email to acquire new customers just requires a little savvy-ness.
+Email marketing is still the most effective marketing channel, bringing in major ROI for businesses worldwide.
+Taking advantage of email to acquire new customers just requires a little savvy—and a centralized tech stack that lets you sync customers across all of your locations and channels certainly can’t hurt.

 Segment your non-customers